 At Monbulk College studies in Technologies encompass Wood, Metal, Food, Systems, Information Technology, VCE VET Creative & Digital Media.

-Systems Engineering is a practical ‘hands on’ subject that offers students the opportunity to develop strong design skills and use contemporary technologies to solve engineering problems.
-The subject is offered from year 7-12 with and in the senior years contributes to students ATAR as one of a student’s VCE subjects.
+Systems Technology is a ‘hands on’ subject that offers students the opportunity to develop strong design skills and use a suite of resources, tools, and ‘tech’ to solve electronic and mechanical engineering problems.
+The subject is offered from years 8 to 12, and when taken as a VCE subject the score will contribute to the ATAR.

 Metal Technology (7 – 10)